Kim Yo Jong, Sister Of North Korea's Ruler, Rises Through Ranks With Tough Rhetoric

 But the younger sister's rise to what many now see as the de facto No. 2 position in the Kim regime has historical precedent and political logic behind it.

 "There is nothing unusual about, say, a sibling of the current leader to be his second in command.
 It's actually a very well-established tradition of the Kim family," says professor Andrei Lankov, a North Korea expert at Kookmin University in Seoul.
-He notes that the current leader's father Kim Jong Il was assisted by his sister during his rule in the 1990s.
+He notes that the current leader's father, Kim Jong Il, was assisted by his sister during his rule in the 1990s.

-Kim Yo Jong's new role was necessitated by her brother's disappearance this spring, Lankov says, apparently due to an unknown illness.
-By one estimate, Kim has made only seven public appearances from April through June, compared to 46 in the same period last year.
+Kim Yo Jong's new role was necessitated by her brother's disappearance this spring, Lankov says, apparently because of an unknown illness.
+By one estimate, Kim Jon Un has made only seven public appearances from April through June, compared with 46 in the same period last year.

 "This makes it more necessary for him to have a trusted deputy," Lankov says.
 "And this person has to come from, if you like, the royal family, and in the ruling clan, they have now a shortage of adults."